Transforming Industries with Smart Manufacturing NZ

 2. Invest in Industrial IoT (IIoT)

-Smart factories powered by IIoT can monitor machine performance in real-time, predict failures, and optimise energy and labour use.
+Smart factories powered by Industrial IoT (IIoT), also known as Internet of Things Industrial Automation NZ, can monitor machine performance in real-time, predict failures, and optimise energy and labour use.
 Data-driven insights help managers:

 • Identify bottlenecks